workleap/wl-foundry-cli/README.md

 ## Usage

-To create a new project base on the WorkLeap starter kit, run:
+To create a new project base on the Workleap starter kit, run:

 ### npm